Leadership traits define an organization and correlate with profitability and success.

 How to cultivate this leadership skill:

-- Take an interest in your employee's backgrounds and aim to cater to different requirements.
+- Take an interest in your employees' backgrounds and aim to cater to different needs.

-- Consider going on a course about inclusivity and diversity if you feel it's an area for improvement.
+- Learn about inclusivity, equity and diversity if you feel it's an area for improvement.

 7. Confident But Approachable

-Confidence is the difference between being believable and questionable.
-Learning how to come across as self-assured is vital for leaders at every level.
-However, confidence shouldn't be a replacement for knowledge and drive.
-Fake confidence often comes across as arrogance.
-And overconfidence causes leaders to come across as unapproachable and uninspiring.
+Confidence is one of the unique leadership qualities that separates believable leaders from questionable ones.
+Learning how to come across as self-assured is vital at every level of leadership.
+However, confidence shouldn't substitute for knowledge and drive.
+Fake confidence often reads as arrogance, and overconfidence can make leaders seem unapproachable, uninspiring and lacking in credibility.

 How to be more confident and approachable: